benjann/estout/README.md

 Main changes:

     24mar2022
     estout.ado (3.28)
     - the unicode translator introduced in 3.27 chopped lines after 200 characters;
       this is fixed
     - blanks in coefficient names lead to erroneous results when more than one model was tabulated; this is fixed (Stata 11 or newer only)

-    24mar2022
-    estout.ado (3.28)
-    - blanks in coefficient names lead to erroneous results when more than one model was tabulated; this is fixed (Stata 11 or newer only)